Rouben Ter-Arutunian

-Biography
+Early life and education

+Rouben Ter-Arutunian was born in Tiflis, Georgian SSR (present-day Tbilisi, Georgia) to an Armenian family.
+Sometime in the 1920s the Ter-Arutunian family moved to Paris, before later moving to Berlin in 1927.

-Born in Tiflis (now Tbilisi), Georgia, he attended the Reimann Art School (Berlin) from 1939 to 1941, studied film music at the Hochschule fur Musik (Berlin) and took courses at the Friedrich-Wilhelm University (Berlin), 1941–43, and at the University of Vienna, 1943-44.
+Ter-Arutunian studied art and design at the Reimann School from 1939–1941.
+Ter-Arutunian studied at Humboldt University of Berlin and the Berlin University of the Arts during 1941–1943, before continuing his music studies at the University of Vienna during 1943–1944.

+Career

-He first designed costumes for dancers of the Berlin Staatsoper in 1940, going on to design for the Dresden Opera and the Vienna State Opera.
+Ter-Arutunian first designed costumes for dancers of the Berlin Staatsoper in 1940, going on to design for the Dresden Opera and the Vienna State Opera.

+In 1947, Ter-Arutunian moved to Paris.

+New York

 He moved to New York in 1951, which started his twenty-five year association with George Balanchine and New York City Ballet.
 In 1964 he designed the sets for the New York City Ballet production of The Nutcracker.
 He worked with the New York City Opera company, Hamburg State Opera, La Scala in Milan, the Opera-Comique in Paris and the Spoleto Festival in Italy.

 He designed either costumes or sets, sometimes both, for 24 Broadway productions.
 His first production on Broadway was Measure for Measure in 1957, and his last was Goodbye Fidel in 1980.